nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer-in-asp.net-core.md

->important The reference to the report viewer's JavaScript file ( *telerikReportViewer-{{site.buildversion}}.min.js* )                 should be updated to the corresponding version of the Reporting NuGet package.
+   >note The reference to the report viewer's JavaScript file ( *telerikReportViewer-{{site.buildversion}}.min.js* )                 should be updated to the corresponding version of the Reporting NuGet package.

 1. To add a link to the __Report__ view in the __Home__ page navigation open               *Views\Shared\_Layout.cshtml* page and add: